Ten Single Coffee Machines That Really Help You Live Better

 Brewing Options

-This sleek, eye-catching machine, made in the Netherlands since 1968 and available in various glimmering colors including pink and orange, was an easy-to-use high-quality appliance that can make your kitchen look stylish.
-It brewed a rich, bright coffee and the audible sound that ends the brewing process can be turned off or switched on.
-We also appreciated the way the touchscreen panel was well-organized with clear icons that can be tapped in order to alter the brewing setting such as selecting "BOLD" makes the brew more intense while pressing on the iced setting will activate the cold-brew mode.
+This sleek, eye-catching machine is made in the Netherlands and comes in a variety of colors such as orange and pink.
+It's easy to use and will make your kitchen look stylish.
+We were impressed by the fact that it brewed bright, rich coffee, and the audible brew cycle's finished sound can be turned off or turned on.
+We also appreciated the touchscreen panel is laid out with clear icons that can be tapped to alter the brewing settings: For example, selecting the "BOLD" setting makes the brew stronger, while pressing the iced setting turns on the cold-brew cycle.

 Water Reservoir